 NetBSD does not use the partitioning done by

 fdisk, instead it uses a

 NetBSD disklabel saved in sector 1 of the NetBSD partition.

 The standard MBR boot code will only boot the `active' partition.
-How- ever NetBSD contains two alternate boot programs which allow the user to interactively select which of the partitions to boot.
-The `mbr_ext' code will boot NetBSD from an extended partition but will not work on old sys- tems that do not support LBA reads.
+NetBSD contains two alternate boot programs which allow the user to select which partition to boot.
+The `mbr_ext' code will boot NetBSD from an extended partition but will not work on old systems that do not support LBA reads.